On MultiAspect Graphs: Conclusion

 \section{Conclusion}

 In this paper, we have formalized the MultiAspect Graph~(MAG) concept and have proved that a MAG is isomorphic to a traditional directed graph.
 This leads to an important theoretical framework because this allows the use of the isomorphic directed graph as a tool to analyze both the properties of a MAG and the behavior of dynamic processes over a MAG.
-Further, we have also demonstrated that other key properties of MAG, such as adjacency, walks, trails, and paths, are also closely related to their counterparts in a traditional graph, therefore allowing applications based on MAGs to be analyzed with the help of directed graph arguments.
-Further, since a MAG can also be considered a particular case of even uniform hypergraph, the theory developed for this class of hypergraphs can also be applied to MAGs.
+Further, we have also demonstrated that other key MAG properties, such as adjacency, walks, trails, and paths, are also closely related to their counterparts in a traditional directed graph.
+Such demonstrated properties allow MAG-based models of complex networked systems to be analyzed with the help of directed graph arguments.

 The MAG concept thus enables the modelling of networked objects with characteristics similar to traditional graphs, but that simultaneously also present some dependency on other \emph{aspects}, such as layers and/or time.
-Since the MAG structure admits an arbitrary (finite) number of aspects, it hence introduces a powerful modelling abstraction for networked complex systems.
-In this context, the time-varying graphs discussed in our previous work~\cite{Wehmuth2014-hal} shall hereafter be considered as order 2 MAGs.
+Since the MAG structure admits an arbitrary (finite) number of aspects, it hence introduces a powerful modelling abstraction for higher-order networked complex systems.
+As future work, we intend to further investigate the MAG applicability, such as studying centrality analysis on higher-order networks using MAGs and applying the MAG concept on the modeling of higher-order networked systems from different domains.